HYLODE/HyUi/dev/steve/log.md

 ## 2022-05-16t17:38:00
 working locally
-aim is to tidy this repo up so that it can be used to template up a local app
+aim is to tidy this repo up so that it can be used to template up a local app general tidying up and readme added at each folder level requirements split into separate files for each component

 ## 2022-05-15 11:16
 load .secrets and .env via docker-compose